MongoDB ODBC driver Getting Started Guide

 Instead of emailing your details to Easysoft, you can enter them directly at the Easysoft web site and your license key will be emailed to you automatically.

-To use this method, click View Request, and then visit:
+To use this method, choose View Request, and then visit:

-In the Licensing page, enter your machine number (and authorization code for purchased license), click Submit and your license key will be emailed to you.
+In the licensing page, enter your machine number (and authorization code for a purchased license), choose Submit and your license key will be emailed to you.

 The installation is complete.